novellum-ai/paymcp-client/examples/README.md

 # PayMcp Client Example

 This is an example CLI application that demonstrates how to use the `paymcp-client` library to interact with various MCP services using the PayMcp payment system.
-It imports from the compiled JavaScript files in the main library's `dist` directory.
+It imports from the compiled JavaScript files in the main library's `dist` directory because the source files are designed to be compiled to CommonJS and use `.js` extensions in their imports, which requires compilation for proper module resolution.

 ## Features